Southeastern regional

 Next meeting:

-The next meeting will be this fall on Saturday September 23
+The next meeting will be this fall on Saturday November 9, 2024

-at NCSU in Raleigh, NC.
+at Duke University in Durham, NC.

 Speakers tentatively include